 Students who have experienced or witnessed harassment or discrimination and wish to seek counseling services, including individual and/or group sessions, should contact the Counseling Center or Campus Ministry.
-Individuals who wish to anonymously report concerns regarding the emotional health of a student can contact the Behavioral Intervention Team (BIT) at BIT@caldwell.edu.
-Counseling Services and Campus Ministry can be reached at:
+Individuals who wish to anonymously report concerns regarding the emotional health of a student can contact the Campus Concern Line at 973.618.3333.
+The Counseling Center and Campus Ministry can be reached at:

-Counseling Services
+Counseling Center